 Working from sources in Europe and America, Nancy Lusignan Schultz deftly weaves analysis of this significant episode in American social and religious history together with the astonishing personal stories of both Ann Mattingly and the healer Prince Hohenlohe, around whom a cult was arising in Europe.
 Mrs. Mattingly’s Miracle has the dramatic intensity of a novel and brings to light an early episode in the battle between faith and reason in the United States-a battle that continues to inspire debate in American culture to this day.
 Continue reading

-Thanks for visiting my historical playground!This blog contains more than 600 posts as of Sept.
-2013 (also over 235,000 views and 1,050 comments since inception in June 2010).
+Thanks for visiting my historical playground!This blog contains nearly 700 posts as of Nov.
+2014 (also over 310,000 views and 1,140 comments since inception in June 2010).
 If you read something you like, odds are there are at least one or two other posts dealing with similar topics.
 Which is why there's a search box right below this message. :)

 Find posts by search term(s)

 - Martin Luther's Anfechtungen--his own dark nights of the soul, and how they affected his teaching and ministry

 - C S Lewis's dark night of the soul

 - Words in the King James Version that now mean something else: Have you ever run across these and wondered what they meant?